wagnar-woofbrok/ansible-docker-pihole/README.md

 The dockerized pihole and other services are installed to the `/opt/dns` directory.
 Pihole listens on port 53 for "external" requests and communicates resolutions to dnscrypt (if enabled) on port 5353.

+This automation offers the following functionality:

+* PiHole and other DNS services are dockerized and run using docker-compose
+* (Optional) DNSCrypt-Proxy v2 as a resolver to add encrypted DNS queries (Anonymous DNS, DoH, DoT, ODoH)

 ## Architecture

 This automation has been tested on the following architectures:

-* `linux/arm/v7`
-* `linux/amd64`

-## Functionality

-* PiHole and other DNS services are dockerized and run using docker-compose
-* (Optional) DNSCrypt-Proxy v2 as a resolver to add encrypted DNS queries (Anonymous DNS, DoH, DoT, ODoH)
-* (Optional) Configure `apt-transport-tor` to add authenticated and encrypted channel to improve security of updates (ideal would be tor+https)
+* `Raspberry Pi OS - linux/arm/v7`
+* `Ubuntu 20.04 - linux/amd64`
+* `Raspbian OS Buster - linux/arm`

 ## Requirements